-Figure 7: Composites of the CO2 Flux field over the observed regimes for (a) the observations and (b) the model.
-Both the observations and the model data are composited over the same months as determined by the temporal attribution of the observation data set, shown in Fig. 4.
+Figure 8: Composites of the CO2 Flux field over the observed regimes for (a) the observations and (b) the model.
+The composite fields are computed as averages of the field over the months included in each regime.
+Both the observations and the model data are composited over the same months as determined by the temporal attribution of the observations dataset, shown in Fig. 5b.
 Blue shades indicate outgassing, red shades indicate uptake.